-Information about Visits, Unique Visitors and Traffic Rank (SEMrush’s proprietary evaluation based on the total estimated number of visits) that you can find in Traffic Analytics reports will let you evaluate the size of the competitor's audience, compare your rivals’ websites against each other, and estimate each competitor’s market share.
+Information about Visits, Unique Visitors and Traffic Rank (SEMrush’s proprietary evaluation based on the total estimated number of visits) that you can find in Traffic Analytics reports will let you evaluate the size of the website's audience, compare the websites of your interest against each other, and estimate their market shares.

-If you want a sneak-peek into the quality of traffic a competitor gets, and make some conclusions on the efficiency of their digital marketing activities, you can use some competitor analysis tools to analyze Average Visit Duration, Pages/Visit and Bounce Rate.
+If you want a sneak-peek into the quality of traffic a website gets, and make some conclusions on the efficiency of its owners' digital marketing activities, you look at the Average Visit Duration, Pages/Visit, and Bounce Rate.

 The correlation between the Bounce Rate and Pages/Visit values can indicate poor traffic quality resulting from wrongly targeted marketing campaigns.
-To get more information, switch to the Subdomains report to see which subdomains of your rival’s website drive the most traffic and what your target audience is interested in most.
+To get more information, switch to the Subdomains report to see which subdomains of the website drive the most traffic and what their target audience is interested in most.

 To compare multiple sites (for example, benchmark yourself against competitors or competitors against each other) by a selected parameter, simply enter the domain names into the search boxes at the top of the report and filter the it by the target metric.